 Yes.
 Many of our major level courses are taught online on a rotating basis.

 Students should be proficient in spoken and written Spanish.
-Spanish language proficiency can be attained through language courses at Mercy College.
+Spanish language proficiency can be attained through language courses at Mercy University.

 While a degree in Spanish opens the door for careers in Spanish language education, bilingual education, and TESOL (Teaching English to Speakers of Other Languages), students in the Spanish Major also have a competitive edge in fields such as business, law, and social work.
 Additionally, many of our students go on to complete fully funded M.A. and Ph.D. programs in Spanish.